Dive into our insights for publishers & designers!

 Deck building significantly influences game strategy.
 Players can tailor their decks to suit specific playstyles or counter opponents’ tactics.
 As players select cards to add to their decks, they must consider short-term advantages and long-term synergy between cards.
 This strategic decision-making process can lead to diverse gameplay experiences, where flexibility and foresight are key to success.

-Understanding Deck Building
+Understanding board game Deck Building

-Designing Engaging Objectives
+Designing Engaging Objectives for Better Board Game Deck Building

 1. Emphasize player agency